How Long Do Pool Chemicals Last? Complete Shelf Life Guide

 Liquid Chlorine (Sodium Hypochlorite)

-Liquid chlorine has the longest shelf life among chlorine products when stored correctly.
-Fresh liquid chlorine typically contains 10-12.5% available chlorine and degrades at approximately 1% per year under ideal conditions.
+Liquid chlorine has a relatively short shelf life among chlorine products when stored correctly.
+Fresh liquid chlorine typically contains 10-12.5% available chlorine and degrades at varying rates depending on storage temperature and conditions.
 Store in a cool, dark location below 80°F to maximize longevity.
+UV light and direct sunlight accelerate degradation significantly - never store liquid chlorine where it receives any sun exposure.

 Signs of degradation: Yellowish color, reduced chlorine smell, or available chlorine testing below 10% indicates significant degradation.